On the Disease of Scurvy

 Other Essential Treatment for My hEDS

-I drink salty water all day, so my blood pressure stays up and I stay hydrated.
+I eat salt on everything, tons of it, so my blood pressure stays up and I stay hydrated.
 Salt depletion causes fatigue, brain fog and bone loss.
 I had repeated lab work done at my endocrinologist.
 It seems I chronically pee out sodium.
 You can ask for blood and urine tests to see how you are managing sodium.

 Tons of exercise.
 Tons of physical therapy.
 I must stabilize my joints through my own strength.
 I must train my nervous system with balance and excellent posture.
 There is no substitute, no brace, no surgery that can do anything like what I can do for myself with muscles and stronger collagen and using my joints in a healthy manner.